About the anus

 - ulcers around the anus

-The doctor inserts a gloved finger into your anus to feel for any lumps or swelling.
+- a physical examination which involves a doctor inserting a gloved finger into your anus to feel for any lumps or swelling.
 This is called a digital anorectal examination (DARE).

-The doctor inserts a narrow instrument called a sigmoidoscope or colonoscope into your anus to see the lining of the anal canal.
+- an endoscopy with biopsy which involves a doctor inserting a narrow instrument called a sigmoidoscope or colonoscope into your anus to see the lining of the anal canal.
 This may be done under a general anaesthetic so that a tissue sample (biopsy) can be taken.
-The biopsy will be sent to a laboratory for testing.

 Staging anal cancer

-Indicates how far the tumour has grown into the bowel wall and nearby areas.
-T1 is a smaller tumour; T4 is a larger tumour.
+- T (Tumour) 0–4 indicates how far the tumour has grown into the bowel wall and nearby areas.
+T1 is a smaller tumour and T4 is a larger tumour.

-Shows if the cancer has spread to nearby lymph nodes (small glands).
-N0 means no cancer is in the lymph nodes; N1 means cancer is in the lymph nodes around the rectum; N2 means cancer is in pelvic or groin lymph nodes (or both) on one side; N3 means cancer is in other nearby
+- N (Nodes) 0-3 shows if the cancer has spread to nearby lymph nodes (small glands).
+N0 means no cancer is in the lymph nodes, N1 means cancer is in the lymph nodes around the rectum, N2 means cancer is in pelvic or groin lymph nodes (or both) on one side, N3 means cancer is in other nearby lymph nodes.

-Shows if the cancer has spread to other, distant parts of the body.
-M0 means cancer has not spread; M1 means cancer has spread.
+- M (Metastasis) 0-1 shows if the cancer has spread to other, distant parts of the body.
+M0 means the cancer has not spread and M1 means the cancer has spread.

 Expert content reviewers: